ziming/CRUD/README.md

 - Reorder operation
 - Revisions operation (audit log)

 > Need more complex features?
 Purchase access to [backpack/pro](https://backpackforlaravel.com/pricing), our closed-source paid add-on.
-It will add **28 more fields, 6 more columns, 6 more filters, 1 more widget and 5 more operations**.
-Everything you need to build complex admin panels.
+It will add **5 more operations, 10 filters, 28 more fields, 6 more columns and 1 more widget**.
+We believe it's everything you need to build admin panels of _any_ complexity.

 But professionals don't love Backpack just because it's feature-packed.
-They also love it because it's ridiculously easy to overwrite a functionality.
+They also love it because it's ridiculously easy to override a functionality.
 Generally, you just need to create a function with the right name or create a blade file with the right name.
 Yes, it can be _that_ easy.
 See why thousands of Laravel professionals have been using Backpack, every day, since 2016.

 ## Screenshots